 In natural resource conservation, drones can be used to create digital twins of forests, wetlands, and other ecosystems.
 These models can be used to monitor changes in the environment over time, identify potential threats to biodiversity, and inform conservation efforts.

 From improving accuracy and speed of data collection to reducing costs and improving safety, drones and photogrammetry are transforming the way that digital twins are created and utilised in a variety of industries.
-If you're interested in understanding how digital twins could better support your organisation, feel free to reach to us and we'd be happy to discuss further!
+If you're interested in understanding how digital twins could better support your organization, feel free to book a demo with us and we'd be happy to discuss further!